 - 9 hrs. of Electives (▲ a number elective courses are available online)

 - Personal Spiritual Direction (4 semesters).
 An official Confirmation Form must be signed and submitted to the IPS Office for the student’s file for each of the 4 semesters.
-Clik here for the Semester Confirmation of Spiritual Direction Form.
+Click here for the Spiritual Direction Confirmation Form.

 MA Contemporary Spirituality Concentration

 5 required courses * (added to 4 Core Courses above) / 12 credit hours of electives (15 for online students) / and an Integration Project

 Note: The 4 Core Courses (above) and all of the Contemporary Spirituality courses below are offered online, with the exception of IPS 428.
 Online students, thus, choose an additional elective in place of IPS 428.

 - Spiritual Paths in World Religions * (IPS 403 / ▲ Fall only in odd years and only online)